What Are The Advantages of Paperless Mandates? - SEPA Direct Debit

-Paperless mandates have several advantages over paper mandates, and can provide cost and efficiency benefits.
+Paperless mandates have several advantages over paper mandates and can provide potential cost and efficiency benefits.

-Paperless mandates have several advantages over paper mandates and can provide cost and efficiency benefits, via:
+Paperless mandates have several advantages over paper mandates and can provide potential cost and efficiency benefits:

-Fewer manual entry processes - Paper mandates require physical transfer, storage and details to be keyed in manually by merchants.
-The paperless mandate process is inherently more efficient and less prone to error.
+Fewer manual entry processes - paper mandates require physical transfer, storage and details to be keyed in manually by merchants.
+The paperless mandate process is therefore inherently more efficient and less open to error.

 GoCardless provides a simple online system for creating and managing mandates.